Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/react-native/react-native-with-node-backend.md

 {% endhint %}

 {% hint style="info" %}
 Use this guide to integrate `hyper` SDK to your React Native app.
-You can use the following Demo App as a reference with your Hyperswitch credentials to test the setup.
+You can use the following Demo App as a reference with your PaySwitcher credentials to test the setup.
 {% endhint %}

 **Before following these steps, please configure your payment methods.**